Kraven1109/TTSS/voice_samples/README.md

-# Voice Samples for TTSS
+# Voice Samples for TTSS (Deprecated)

-Place your voice reference audio files here for voice cloning presets.
+This folder previously held voice reference audio used for XTTS-v2 (Auralis) voice cloning.
+XTTS-v2 support has been removed from the plugin; these samples are retained only for archival purposes.

 ## File naming convention